 Gutter Screws with Integrated Washers:

-These screws come with built-in rubber or neoprene washers and even have neoprene.
-They work sealing between the screw and the material of the gutter, favoring this way the water resistance and the non-entrance of water.
+These screws come with built-in rubber or neoprene washers.
+The washers create a tight seal between the screw and the gutter material, enhancing water resistance and preventing leaks.

 Coated Gutter Screws: